ryanwprice/vdes10918/vue-js/grocery-list/readme.md

 # Grocery List App

+This tutorial will guide you through building an editable grocery list app that lets you check off items from the list.

+Take a look at the `finished.html` file to see what you're going to build.

+_Remember: you can reference the finished version at any time to compare the code if something isn't working the way you expect it to_

 ## Getting Started

 Download [vue-grocery-list.zip](vue-grocery-list.zip)

-Open the `index.html` file in Brackets and note the following script tag that links up the Vue library:
+Open the `start.html` file in Brackets and note the following script tag that links up the Vue library:

 	<script src="js/vue.min.js"></script>